hiro2233/nuttx/nuttx/configs/sama5d3-xplained/README.txt

   Summary:  Some of the descriptions below are long and wordy.
 Here is the concise summary of the available SAMA5D3-Xplained configurations:

+    bridge:  This is a simple testing that exercises EMAC and GMAC for a simple UDP relay bridge test.
     nsh:  This is another NSH configuration, not too different from the demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a